Runs the payment and ordering hardware inside restaurants, capturing every transaction to power AI-driven staffing and inventory tools.

 What does this company depend on?

-Toast depends on the Visa and Mastercard payment networks to process card transactions, PCI DSS certification to legally handle payment data, AWS cloud infrastructure to process and store the data stream, Android-based hardware terminals manufactured by third-party suppliers, and broadband internet connections at each restaurant site to maintain real-time synchronization.
+Toast cannot operate without Visa and Mastercard to process card transactions, PCI DSS certification to legally handle payment data, AWS to store and process the data that flows through its terminals, third-party suppliers who manufacture the Android-based terminal hardware, and the broadband internet connections that restaurants use to keep those terminals synced in real time.

 Who depends on this company?